musetronstar/tagd/README.md

 ### tagd Web Service

-Just as TAGL is a map onto a tagspace, a the tagd web service (*httagd*) maps a *tagdurl* to TAGL.
+Just as TAGL is a map onto a tagspace, the tagd web service (*httagd*) maps a *tagdurl* to TAGL.
 With tagdurls, the *service is the language*.

 The httagd web server is very minimal at this point - only a few features have been